joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

 The application uses a structured BigQuery table and a flattened view to store and analyze the data.
 The SQL definitions for these are located in the `BQ/` directory.

 *   **`repo_analysis` (Table)**: This is the main table where all the raw analysis data is stored.
 It is designed to be write-efficient and uses a structured schema with top-level columns for frequently queried fields like `github_link`, `product_category`, and `language`.
+The `product_category` and `product_name` fields are populated by the high-fidelity `ProductInfoExtractor`, ensuring data reliability for reporting.
 Complex, semi-structured data, such as the full commit history and the detailed evaluation results from the AI model, are stored in `JSON` columns.
 This design provides a good balance between query performance and the flexibility to handle evolving data from the AI model.

 *   **`repo_analysis_view` (View)**: This view is the recommended interface for data analysis and visualization.
 It provides a clean, flattened representation of the data by:
     1. Unnesting the `criteria_breakdown` from the `evaluation_data` JSON column to expose each criterion's score and assessment as a top-level column.